 Here are deep breathing activities you can start with at home:

 All kids like to count how long they can hold their breath.
 Unfortunately they often take the breath in too fast and sudden, almost like swallowing air.
 This is not often a deep breath and doesn’t help increase capacity.

-You’ll find it challenging to maintain steady pace!
+You’ll find it challenging to maintain a steady pace!
 When you and your child can comfortably and easily regulate your breath to the count of four, increase to the count of eight, sixteen, and so on.

 Sun salutation with correct breathing

 The 12-pose sun salutation is typically the introductory exercise for new Yoga students.
-If you and your child know sun salutation, use it the promote deeper breathing.
+If you and your child know sun salutation, use it to promote deeper breathing.
 Traditionally each position is paired with inhaling, exhaling or inhaling-and-exhaling.
 Thus you would inhale-and-exhale for the first position (standing with palms pressed together in front of your chest).
-Then you would inhale deeply as bring your hands straight up over your head and bending slightly back for the second position, and exhaling as you bend forward to touch your toes for the third.
+Then you would inhale deeply as you bring your hands straight up over your head and bending slightly back for the second position, and exhaling as you bend forward to touch your toes for the third.

 In classical yoga training focusing on the breath is actually more emphasized than the correct position.
 In fat, you;ll notice that the positions become easier, and you become more limber the more you concentrate on the breath.
 Refer to a yoga manual or online resource to review the positions and the breathing instructions.

 Children from preschoolers to teens will enjoy Tadasana, as it is an active yoga movement that appeals to kid in all of us.
 Stretch your arms overhead, then lace the fingers together, palms turned upwards.
 Drop your head fully back and look at your hands above you.
 Now stand on your toes and start walking around on tiptoes.
 Keep walking around for a minute, gradually working up to two or three minutes.